Greek conservatives drop February election demand

 Papandreou's Socialists handed over power to Papademos last month, after PASOK deputies refused to bear sole responsibility for sweeping austerity measures demanded by the EU and IMF.

-PASOK's opinion poll ratings have collapsed in recent months and Papandreou may face a leadership challenge.
+PASOK's opinion poll ratings have collapsed in recent months and Papandreou may face a leadership challenge in a party meeting later on Tuesday.

 The timing of an election has been closely watched as negotiations have continued between the government and banks over a deal in which private sector lenders would accept a nominal 50 percent cut on their holdings of Greek bonds in return for a mix of cash and new bonds.